 - Assigning ample time to the design phase: Start at the root cause of technical debt—design.
 This is where a game of snakes and ladders begins with the quick ascension to completion despite the risks of getting bitten by bad design in the future.
 Sometimes development begins even before prototypes do the rounds.

 - Recalibrate stakeholder expectations.
 Bore it into your team that you could do things fast, or you could do them correctly.
 While first to market is the holy grail in marketing terms, best to market works better when going the distance.
 To get teams on board, make sure to remove gaps in knowledge by making operational metrics known at the managerial level.
 Look into data visibility on this part.

 - Stick to best practice methods.
 Shortcuts are seldom on the industry-standard list of means to do things.
 While you can hack your way past blocks of tasks with a duck tape line of thinking, you’ll only spend double time (or more) with proper fixes in the future.
 The sad addition of code on bad code in the name of maintenance just scales the problem at hand.

 Without sounding like AA, make it a habit to speak out about your technical debt.
 The pressure to fix it becomes more bearable when more than just one engineer is aware of the growing ratio.
 If everyone keeps quiet, it could be too long before you discover that you’re now working on a project that requires too much attention for it to catch up with standards.

 You don’t have to be in conversation with teams under your particular organization.
-In fact, join LinearB’s leadership Discord community to talk about tech debt in codebases.
+In fact, join LinearB’s leadership Discord community or attend our next Interact conference to talk about tech debt in codebases.
 This way, you can learn how other engineers are fixing theirs.
 In turn, you can adopt the best ways to keep yours in check.